PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/common_cloudngfw/README.md

   - `egress_nat_ip_keys`            - (`list`, optional) the keys referencing egress NAT Public IP addresses from `public_ip` module.
 Property is used when Public IP is not created or sourced within `cloudngfw` module.
+  - `trusted_address_ranges`        - (`list`, optional) a list of public IP address ranges that will be treated as internal traffic by Cloud NGFW in addition to RFC 1918 private subnets.
+Each list entry has to be in a CIDR format.
   - `destination_nats`              - (`map`, optional) defines one or more destination NAT configurations.
 Each object supports the following properties: